About the read-only agent

 - Environment Variables: pods, deployments, stateful sets, daemon sets.

 CAST AI doesn’t access any sensitive data of the user.
-That means that:
+This means that:

 - It doesn’t have access to secrets, config maps, or sensitive environment variables (e.g. containing secrets).